atrosekta/rust-electrical-wiki/content/water.md

 Notes:

 - When placing them down, they will have a default of 1ml.
 - The base level collection rate is 3ml per minute but depending on the weather and biome, collection rates will change.
-There are 2 weather conditions that contribute to the collection rate, they are fog level and rain level.
+There are 2 weather conditions that contribute to the collection rate, they are **Fog Level** and **Rain Level**.
 The closer to 0 they are, the closer the collection rate will be to the default of 3ml per minute.
-- For every 0.1 increase of Rain Level, the collection rate increases by:
+- For every 0.1 increase of **Rain Level**, the collection rate increases by:
     - Desert - 5ml per minute
     - Temperate - 10ml per minute
     - Arctic - 0ml per minute
-- For every 0.1 increase in the Fog Level, the collection rate increases by:
+- For every 0.1 increase in the **Fog Level**, the collection rate increases by:
     - Desert - 2ml per minute
     - Temperate - 2ml per minute
     - Arctic - 2ml per minute